sanii-muthui/delani-studio/README.md

 ##Project Name

 Delani Studio

 ##Author

 By [Daniel Muthui]

 ##Description

 This app is for delani studio with a portfolio, service, contact form where you can submit details and what to do section and a scroll down mouse .

 ##Requirements

-Access to internet
+1.Access to internet
-github
+2.github
-browser
+3.browser

 ##Technologies Used

 -HTML
 -GITHUB
 -CSS